 Oregon and Colorado will each need to fill injury voids during Saturday’s matchup

-After suffering its first loss of the season against Nebraska during last week, Oregon will now face Colorado for its Pac-12 opener and do so without two of its top offensive players.
+After suffering its first loss of the season against Nebraska last week, Oregon will now face Colorado for its Pac-12 opener and do so without two of its top offensive players.
 Devon Allen and Tyrell Crosby both suffered season-ending injuries during the Nebraska game, forcing the Ducks to replace one of their top wideouts, and starting left tackle, in the same week.

 Meanwhile, Colorado is dealing with injury issues of its own.
 The Buffs could be without starting quarterback Sefo Liufau, who sustained an ankle injury during Colorado’s 45-28 loss to No. 4 Michigan last week.
 Liufau is listed as questionable at this point, but his performance could be hampered by the injury even if he does play.
-Colorado will also be without its starting placekicker, Diego Gonzalez, and Derek McCartney, a starting outside linebacker.
+Colorado will also be without its starting placekicker, Diego Gonzalez, and starting outside linebacker Derek McCartney.

 Here are the players to watch as Oregon and Colorado each attempt to overcome their injury woes: